melba365/data_engineering/credit_card_transactions/README.md

 ## Processing
 Apache Spark was used as the processing framework.
 Spark Structured Streaming was leveraged to read the incoming stream and further process it to be stored.

+Notes for optimisation:
+  spark.streaming.kafka.maxRatePerPartition -  Set to control rate at which data is ingested from Kafka (max number of msgs) spark.streaming.kafka.minRatePerPartition

 ## Storage
 ## Visualization